tconbeer/harlequin-web/src/docs/keymaps/config.md

 ### Keys

 The `keys` item is a string that must be a comma-separated list of Textual virtual key names.
-These are usually intuitive names like `enter` and `ctrl+f`, but depending on your terminal and shell, many keypresses will be aliased to different key names by the time they reach Harlequin.
+These are usually intuitive names like <Key>enter</Key> and <Key>ctrl+f</Key>, but depending on your terminal and shell, many keypresses will be aliased to different key names by the time they reach Harlequin.
 The best way to ensure the correct key name is to use the [Keys App](#keys-app).

 ### Action